lucarossi9/Applied-Data-Analysis-project/README.md

 * Analysis of the result
   - We plot the time series of the occurances for different politicians and for different periods of time trying to analyse which are the events in the life of a politician which cause the politician to be quoted more over a certain period.
   - We will then tell the story of the american political scene from a mediatic point of view, comparing the evolution of the distribution of the main politician over the years 2015-2020.
   - We will compare our results to Google Trends in order to see if there is any match between the number of quotes linked to a certain politician and how much is he/she searched on internet.
-We expect the two distribut
+We expect the two distribution to be similar but not the same since some controvertial events

 * Analysis of media approval rating:
   - Compute the distribution and polarization metrics for each (person, timestamp)